2019 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 16 November 2019.
+Incumbent president Maithripala Sirisena did not run for a second term.
+Gotabaya Rajapaksa, brother of former president Mahinda Rajapaksa, was the candidate of the Sri Lanka Podujana Peramuna and was endorsed by the Sri Lanka Freedom Party.
+Sajith Premadasa, son of former president Ranasinghe Premadasa and deputy leader of the United National Party was the candidate of the ruling party.

+The results were announced on 17 November 2019.
+Rajapaksa won the election in a landslide victory, receiving 52% of the vote compared his main opponent Premadasa's 42%.
+The results of the election subsequently brought the Rajapaksa family back to power after a 5-year interregnum.

-The incumbent President Maithripala Sirisena's term of office would have ended on 9 January 2020.
-This was the first presidential election in Sri Lanka where no sitting president, prime minister or opposition leader ran for president.
-Gotabaya Rajapaksa won the election in a landslide victory, defeating his main opponent Sajith Premadasa.
+Sirisena's term of office would have ended on 9 January 2020.
+They were the first presidential elections in Sri Lanka in which no sitting president, prime minister or opposition leader ran for president.

-The results were announced on 17 November 2019, and Rajapaksa managed to cross the majority mark to win the election.
-The next presidential elections are scheduled for 2024.
-Snap indirect elections would be held in 2022 after Rajapaksa's resignation.
+Background

+In 2015 the newly elected UNFGG government led by President Maithripala Sirisena and Prime Minister Ranil Wickremesinghe passed the nineteenth amendment to the constitution, which restored the two-term limit on the presidency (which had been removed in 2010) and reduced the presidential term from six to five years.
+The amendment also curtailed certain executive powers by strengthening independent commissions and increasing the role of Parliament.

+Political tensions escalated in 2018 during a constitutional crisis when Sirisena attempted to dismiss Wickremesinghe and dissolve Parliament, leading to a standoff that was ultimately resolved by the Supreme Court.
+The Easter Sunday terrorist attacks in 2019 killed more than 250 people and exposed major failures in security coordination and government oversight.

+As the term of office of the president was reduced to five years, Sirisena's term would have ended on 9 January 2020.
+He was constitutionally eligible to call an early presidential election after completing four years of his term on 9 January 2019, but he decided not to do so and later announced he would not seek a second term in office.
+Therefore, the next presidential election was scheduled to be held between 9 November and 9 December 2019.

 Electoral system

 The President of Sri Lanka is elected via limited ranked voting.
 Voters can express up to three ranked preferences for President.
 If no candidate receives over 50% of valid votes on the first count, all candidates except for the two candidates receiving the highest number of votes are eliminated.
 The second and third preferences of the eliminated candidates are distributed until one of the remaining two candidates receives an outright majority.
-In practice, this system has seen little use, as each direct election going back to the first in 1981 has resulted in a candidate from one of the two major parties or alliances at the time winning in the first count.
+In practice, this system has seen little use until 2024, as each direct election going back to the first in 1982 has resulted in a candidate from one of the two major parties or alliances at the time winning in the first count.
 For this reason, many citizens opt to mark only one candidate, and many are wholly unaware that multiple candidates can be ranked at all.